How does a good neighbor become a Journey's End Volunteer?

 Donations and Fundraising Drives

-We often need specific items to support our new families, such as toiletries, winter coats, or school supplies.
-Contact us before doing any kind of in-kind donation drive so we can guide you on the current needs of our clients.
+Note: Please contact us before doing any kind of in-kind donation drive so we can guide you on the current needs of our clients.

-Or maybe your company, school or church is interested in doing a “fun”raiser for Journey’s End, or being a sponsor for our WNY Refugee Film Festival!
+Or maybe your company, school, or church is interested in doing a “fun”raiser for Journey’s End, or being a sponsor for our WNY Refugee Film Festival!

 Contact us for lots of great ideas!